LU-SIFE/ticketing/README.md

 Students can also use or open issues to discuss problems they are having with a specific project.

->(If anyone has any github workflows experience, it would be greatly appreciated, I am working on a self-updating README, and it would be EXTREMELY helpful lol, shoot me an email, or open a new issue and mention me or something.)

 Project #1 is an example project, I will use this ticketing system as an example.

 ---